 - Yom Kippur "Day of Atonement" - Judgment

 - Sukkot "Tabernacles"- Jesus tabernacled with us and will again in the heavenly Millennium!

 (Hanukkah "Feast of Dedication" - An opportunity to rededicate our spiritual temples to the one true God and to remember persecution of law keeping/God fearing people.
 John 10:22

 Purim "Lots" - An opportunity to remember that God preserves his people through seemingly unlikely means as in the book of Esther)

-Hanukkah and Purim are different from the Spring and Fall holidays because they are not spoken of verbatum by God and are not 'commanded' by Him.
+Hanukkah and Purim are different from the Spring and Fall holidays because they are not 'commanded' by God.
 Though I would consider them strongly endorsed.
 (Read more about Hanukkah on my post here)

 But aren't those only for the Jews?

 I grew up thinking this was the case too.
 However, it never dawned on me that when God speaks of the Spring and Fall festivals, He calls them His own.

 Speak unto the children of Israel, and say unto them, Concerning the feasts of the LORD, which ye shall proclaim to be holy convocations, even these are my feasts.
 (Leviticus 23:2)